-Another significant role of the FIAU is to exchange and co-operate with local and foreign supervisory authorities, FIUs and LEAs.
-This function is key in the global fight against ML/FT, particularly in the light of Malta's position as a financial services centre.
+Exchanging information and co-operating with foreign FIUs and with other local and foreign supervisory authorities global fight against ML/FT, particularly in the light of Malta's position as a financial services centre.
 The FIAU routinely exchanges information with its foreign counterparts on a spontaneous basis or when submitting or receiving an international request for information.
 Since its establishment, the FIAU has also entered into several MoUs with FIUs and supervisory authorities to ensure, where necessary, that the process of exchanging information is strengthened.
 Under Maltese legislation, the conclusion of an MoU is not mandatory to enable the FIAU to exchange information.
 However, the presence of an MoU at times facilitates the exchange of information or is required by some of the FIAU's foreign counterparts.